jkruiktech/Project-Hub/README.md

 # Project-Hub
-A place to record all projects, big and small.
+A place to record all projects, big 🚀 and small 🔋

 ## Projects
 {:toc}